-SASB and GRI are Collaborating – What Improvements will it Bring?
+SASB and GRI collaboration: What improvements will it bring?

 SASB and GRI are two of the most trusted frameworks for sustainability reporting standards used internationally.
 In the end of 2020 they announced a collaboration, aiming to create better transparency and trust among reporting companies.

-As two major sustainability reporting framework organisations, it is big news, but what does this mean for the future, given the two were originally competing for attention, along with a bunch of other acronym services such as the CDP, IIRC, PRI, TCFD, and UNGC?
+As SASB and GRI are two major sustainability reporting framework organisations, it is big news, but what does this mean for the future, given the two were originally competing for attention, along with a bunch of other acronym services such as the CDP, IIRC, PRI, TCFD, and UNGC?

 As two of the heavy-hitters in the sustainability sphere, both the SASB and the GRI have battled for supremacy over the years.
 After all, they have an interest in proving which of their frameworks is the best for business, despite tackling different areas in the sector.

 This has led to confusion from all sides, especially considering the complexity of the current sustainability reporting environment, particularly for organisations that use both GRI and SASB standards.

 To sidestep these issues, and to enhance their legitimacy, a collaborative effort by the SASB and the GRI makes sense.
 They aim to position themselves above the others, while making it easier for the many companies that currently use their standards as a framework.